webplatform/docs-wpd/Infrastructure/priorities/index.md

 # Compatibility table ''(important for first beta)''

 == Suggestions ==
-Not in order of priority, see [http://project.webplatform.org/infrastructure/issues issues in '''INFR'''].
+Not in order of priority.

-Also:
+See suggestions in [http://project.webplatform.org/infrastructure/issues/wishlist project management inside '''INFR''' in the ''wishlist''].

+Yet to be added to wishlist:

 * Find a SSL certificate provider for the WPD site
 * NGINX and WordPress